All Pictures

 This recipe for Irish Soda Bread (white, rather than whole wheat) is reasonably easy and very forgiving.
 It's a great if you just want to start making your own homemade bread.

-- What Did I Say About the Taunting?
+What Did I Say About the Taunting?

 1.4.2009

 As we were driving home from some lovely half-price gift card shopping, we started getting some rain with hard middles hitting our windshield.
 The husband boldly proclaimed that it wasn't remotely cold enough to stick.
-The snow, which did not like being taunted in this manner, quickly set it's mind to sticking.
+The snow, which did not like being taunted in this manner, quickly set its mind to sticking.
 And here's our backyard now.

-- Do Not Taunt Seattle Weather.
+Do Not Taunt Seattle Weather.

 12.18.2008